toshihirohayashi/olcAssembler/README.md

   ```

 ## Example
- I prepared three typical situations which is likely to happen in assembly to see this program’s capability to deal with them.
+ I prepared three typical situations which are likely to happen in assembly to see this program’s capability to deal with them.

 ###1. straight
 <div align="center">